With a global expansion underway, a Senior Macro Strategies Analyst shares insight on where they are identifying value, return potential and risk.

 Inflation, Fed, and growth fears were joined by new pandemic jitters in July.
 Yet the market outlook remains constructive for 2021, says our Global Market Strategist.

 Experts in the Natixis Investment Managers family say the biggest risk facing investors in the second half of 2021 may be no risk at all.

-Jens Peers, CFA* CEO and CIO, Mirova US elaborates on the Generation Z and identifies key characteristics and trends, he also highlights some possible scenarios how it may impact other generations going forward
+Jens Peers, CFA, CEO, and CIO, Mirova US, elaborates on Generation Z and identifies key characteristics and trends; he also highlights some possible scenarios of how it may impact other generations going forward.

 Fed moves, volatility, and real yields in the second half are analyzed by Loomis, Sayles & Co.
 Full Discretion Co-Head and a Senior Sovereign Analyst.